Kewejuankenobie/Rubik-s-Cube/README.md

 4/7 Now have working virtual cube, but very resource intensive

-4/11 Working on reducing ram usage
+4/11 Reduced ram usage from 4 Gigs to 37 Megabytes of ram